eead-csic-compbio/kmeleon/README.md

                         The minimum times a k-mer is found to be reported in the output.(default: 0)
   -b BAM_PARAM, --bam=BAM_PARAM
-                        A BAM file to process.Either the -b or the -s option is required.
+                        A BAM file to process.
+Either the -b or the -s option is required.
   -s SAM_PARAM, --sam=SAM_PARAM
-                        A SAM file to process.Either the -s or the -b option is required.
+                        A SAM file to process.
+Either the -s or the -b option is required.
 ```

 It generates a file with 4 columns, as shown in its header:

 ```
-@Target Position	kmer(MD_Z)	depth chr1   2917	51	1
+@Target Position	kmer(md_z)	dp chr1   2917	51	1
 chr1   2918	51	1
 chr1   2919	51	1